 The International Office of the Unitarian Universalist Association (UUA) includes three collaborative programs:

-The UU Office at the United Nations—engages in international advocacy work at the UN based on UU values and partners with congregations to engage UUs in action as global citizens and justice activists.
+The UUA Office at the United Nations—engages in international advocacy work at the UN based on UU values and partners with congregations to engage UUs in action as global citizens and justice activists.

 The UU Holdeen India Program—translates UU values into bold action through partnerships with organizations that advance justice and equity in India.